 Friendlies count towards a player’s goals and caps

-Friendly goals scored at club or international level count towards a player’s overall goal tally.
+Goals scored in an international friendly count towards a player’s career records.
 These goals have as much value and are worth the same as a goal scored in any other soccer game because these games are officially sanctioned by FIFA.

 A player will receive a cap for playing in a friendly game.
 Whether they play the whole game or simply make a substitute appearance at the end of the game they will be given one cap to recognize their participation in the game.